 How does it work?

-It takes the information held in Excel spreadsheets, files and folders, archived boxes and shelved reports across Queensland councils, and turns it into information to support better decision making that will improve financial sustainability, enhance our reputation and reduce our exposure to risk.
+LG Sherlock takes the information held in spreadsheets, files and folders, archived boxes and shelved reports across Queensland councils, and turns it into information to support better decision making that will improve financial sustainability, enhance sector reputation and reduce exposure to risk.

-All Queensland councils have something to take from LG Sherlock, no matter their size, resources or current data-analysing capacity.
+All Queensland councils have something to benefit from LG Sherlock, no matter their size, resources or current data-analysing capacity.

 Where does the data come from?